-Keratoconus is a condition where the cornea thins and bulges into a cone shape, disrupting its ability to focus light properly.
+CORNEAL TRANSPLANT FOR KERATOCONUS Keratoconus is a condition where the cornea thins and bulges into a cone shape, disrupting its ability to focus light properly.
 This irregular shape causes blurred vision, distortion, and light sensitivity.
 In severe cases, scarring can develop in the central cornea.

-Photo of an unaffected cornea: The cornea is smooth and close to the centre of the eye.

-Photo of a cornea affected by keratoconus: The cornea bulges into a cone shape and is further from the centre of the eye.

-Keratoconus statistics

-- Affects up to 1% of young adults in Australia - Age of onset typically in late teens or early 20s - Typically affecting both eyes, but often unequally - Usually progressive in young people, stabilising by middle age - Cause is multifactorial with genetic and environmental factors
+Affects up to 1% of young adults in Australia.

+Age of onset typically in late teens or early 20s.

-Corneal Transplant
+Typically affecting both eyes, but often unequally.

+Usually progressive in young people, stablising by middle age.

-Treatment required for keratoconus depends on the severity of the disease.
+Cause is multifactorial with genetic and environmental factors.
+Corneal Transplant Treatment required for keratoconus depends on the severity of the disease.
 In mild to moderate cases, vision may be improved with glasses or contact lenses.
 In advanced keratoconus, the significant bulging of the cornea makes it difficult to fit and wear contact lenses or glasses.
 For these individuals, a corneal transplant (also known as a corneal graft) may be recommended to improve vision.